Anticipatory Evaluation of Language Models

-Each record is grounded in two literature sources: the result paper, which reports the score, and the dataset paper, which introduced the dataset.
+\paragraph{Record Provenance and Paper Types} Each record is grounded in two literature sources: the result paper, which reports the score, and the dataset paper, which introduced the dataset.
 These may coincide or differ.
-For example, Paper A introduces a QA dataset and reports accuracy for several models (result paper = dataset paper).
-Later, Paper B evaluates a new prompting/evaluation protocol on the same dataset under a revised setup (result paper $\neq$ dataset paper)~\citep{park2021faviq, rangapur2024battle}.
+For example, Paper A introduces a QA dataset and reports accuracy for several models (result paper=dataset paper).
+Alternatively, a different Paper B evaluates a new prompting/evaluation protocol on the same dataset under a revised setup (result paper$\neq$dataset paper)~\citep{park2021faviq, rangapur2024battle}.